rgdonohue/web-mapping-short-course/README.md

 * Interpret the functionality provided by a web mapping library's Application Programming Interface (API) and adapt examples to specific use cases.
 * Construct functional thematic web maps using raster, point, line, and areal symbology.
 * Experiment with various plugins designed to extend the core functionality of a web mapping library.
-* Utilize a remote web server for hosting and sharing web maps
+* Utilize a remote web server for hosting and sharing web maps.

 ## Requirements